paridabato/prestashop_module/README.md

 # prestashop_module
-Saving site files and database to an archive for further transfer or storage
+backup - Saving site files and database to an archive for further transfer or storage